tjoyner/ofvioletsandlicorice/chapter1.md

 He knew, going into the dining room, that this would be his table for his entire stay at the hotel.
 A small table for two, isolated from the longer tables, near a french door that opened onto a tiny courtyard of hydrangeas, huddled around a large linden tree.

-He sat down at the table, and was soon joined by Silvio, who offered him a menu.
+He sat down at the table and was soon joined by Silvio, who offered him a menu.

 "I only need a large salad," said Daniel, "and a bottle of non-carbonated mineral water."